 - Do not mislead your customers or create the wrong impression.

-- Use correct style and grammar in your ads and avoid common mistakes such as exclamation points in ad titles, repeated or unnecessary punctuation, or repeated words.
+- Use correct style and grammar in your ads and avoid common mistakes such as more than one exclamation point per sentence, repeated or unnecessary punctuation, or repeated words.

-The following are several other guidelines and practices that you should commit to memory.
+The following are several other policies and practices that you should commit to memory.

 You are responsible for ensuring that your ads and keywords do not infringe on another party’s intellectual property.
 However, you can use trademarked words or phrases in certain instances.